About the Conference

 In the last twenty years, political considerations have become important in financial economics.
 From political connections in firms to the effects of political uncertainty on investments and from the design of the rules that make financial markets viable to the politically-motivated changes in bankruptcy law, politics is playing a greater role in finance research.
 Yet this is the only conference dedicated to this topic.
 For this reason, the Stigler Center at the University of Chicago Booth School of Business is launching the third conference on the Political Economy of Finance.

 The conference will be by invitation only.
 Researchers interested in receiving an invitation, please submit your CV and invitation request here.

-Deadline: The deadline for submissions is June 2, 2019 at 11:59pm Central time.
+The deadline for paper submissions has passed.
 Official acceptance notices will be sent via email by the program co-chairs in early August.
 The program will be announced in early September.

 - Luigi Zingales, Robert C. McCormack Distinguished Service Professor of Entrepreneurship and Finance & Charles M. Harper Faculty Fellow, University of Chicago Booth School of Business

 - Gregor Matvos, Professor of Finance, University of Texas at Austin, McCombs School of Business